orlagh-sweeney/breakfast-survey/README.md

 - As a user, I want to understand what the program is for and how to use it.
     - The program tells me that it is a survey about breakfast and gives instructions on how to proceed.
 - As a user, I want to be able to choose whether to take the survey or view results.
-    - The program gives me the option to view the survey results or take the survey,
+    - The program gives me the option to view the survey results or take the survey.
 - As a user, I want to be able to choose what questions I view the data for.
     - The sruvey allows me to choose which question to view results for and easily switch between questions.
 - As a user, I want to be able to take the survey.
     - The program gives me the option to take the survey at the beginning and displays each question.
 - As a user, I want to be able to review my answers before submitting or take the survey again.
-    - After answering the questions the program shows my answers then asks me if I want to submit or take the survey again.
+    - After answering the questions the program shows my answers and asks me if I want to submit them or take the survey again.
 - As a user, I want to be able to exit or restart the program.
     - The program gives me the options to exit the program while viewing results or after taking the survey.